 And if you like quirky museums, then it’s Mattress Factory, Randyland, and Andy Warhol Museum – all on the North Shore.
 The CSC and Children’s Museum are at least 2-3 hours of touring time each.
 As for the last three, if you hustle, you can see them in an hour or two each.

 If you want to see Oakland, head to Carnegie Museum of Art, Carnegie Museum of Natural History, and/or Phipps Conservatory.
 The area is highly walkable, so if you have time before dinner, visit the Cathedral of Learning (literally across the street from the museums) and check out its Nationality Rooms.
-If you’re in town during the winter holidays, it’s especially nice to visit then.
+If you’re in Pittsburgh during Christmas and winter holidays, it’s especially nice to visit then.

 Note: The “T”, Pittsburgh’s light rail system, is free to ride anywhere in the Golden Triangle or North Shore areas.
 Take advantage of it and save your feet.
 Of course, it also goes to Station Square and additional areas in the Pittsburgh boroughs for a small fee.